ruanbekker/argocd-examples/README.md

 For production:
 - If the commit tag is `production` it will append a `prod-` prefix to the name and deploy to the `prod` namespace in the `kind-prod` cluster.

+#### multiple-environment-value-files

+<code style="color : aqua">Jump</code> to directory: [./git-and-list-generators/](./git-and-list-generators/)

+The ApplicationSet is defined in `git-and-list-generators/multiple-envs-applications.yaml` and listens for applications under the `apps/` directory in the git repository.
+It uses a `git generator` to discover application directories and a `matrix generator` to combine the application paths with environment-specific configurations (dev, staging, production).

+For each environment (dev, staging, production), it deploys the corresponding environment-specific values.yaml file using Helm.
+The deployments are targeted to the appropriate Kubernetes namespaces (dev, staging, production), and the ApplicationSet automatically handles synchronization, pruning, and namespace creation.